mohammad-alaa-ma/Banking-System/README.md

 # Banking-System

 🎉 Features
-The Banking Management System is a powerful C++ application designed to streamline banking operations.
+The Banking Management System is a C++ application designed to streamline banking operations.
 Here's a closer look at its features:

 📋 1.
 Show Client List
 🔹 Description: View a detailed list of all registered clients, including their account information.